Management Response

 Responsible Deadline Status Comments

 1. Strengthen RBM capacity of current UN Women Country Office staff.
-UN Women Rwanda Country Office 2023/06 Ongoing UN Women Rwanda Country Office staff continues to participate in relevant RBM trainings offered by the UN Women Regional Office for Eastern and Southern Africa (ESARO), the ONE UN Monitoring and Evaluation Group, and other actors.
+UN Women Rwanda Country Office 2023/06 Overdue-Initiated UN Women Rwanda Country Office staff continues to participate in relevant RBM trainings offered by the UN Women Regional Office for Eastern and Southern Africa (ESARO), the ONE UN Monitoring and Evaluation Group, and other actors.
 Internal learning and capacity building sessions on RBM were organized in 2016 and 2017.
 Three CO staff attended an ESARO-offered RBM training in April 2018.
 The acquired knowledge was directly applied in the development of a sound Theory of Change and Results Framework for the new Strategic Note.
 Furthermore, in July 2018, an internal capacity building session on RBM was held for all UN Women Rwanda Country Office staff.
 The session focused on a presentation of UN Women’s ONE App system linked to RBM.
 In 2020, UN Women Rwanda Country Office organised a four-day training (20-23rd of July) in RBM for all its staff and implementing partners to strengthen skills and capacities in programme management and result-based reporting.
 In line with the 2021AWP, the CO will continue to strengthen the capacity of staff and partner’s in RBM through online courses, trainings’ and support from staff to continuously improve programme monitoring and result-based reporting.
 Furthermore, completion of online training on Result Based Management is being encouraged for all UN Women Rwanda staff and mandatory for programme team.
 Same encouragement is also applicable to completion of the online course on "How to manage Gender-responsive evaluations".
 Moving forward, a RBM refresher training will be part of each SN/AWP to benefit new personnel among Implementing Partners and Responsible parties institutions/ organizations.
 Currently, 6 out of 7 programme staff have completed the online advanced training in RBM through the training center.

 Provide basic RBM training to all newly recruited UN Women Rwanda Country Office staff within three months of recruitment.
-UN Women Rwanda Country Office 2023/06 Ongoing The UN Women Rwanda Country Office ensures that all newly recruited staff complete the online training on RBM and training material on RBM in PPT format within three months of onboarding.
+UN Women Rwanda Country Office 2023/06 Overdue-Initiated The UN Women Rwanda Country Office ensures that all newly recruited staff complete the online training on RBM and training material on RBM in PPT format within three months of onboarding.
 Similarly, a refresher training is mandatory as part of each Annual Work Plan (SN/AWP).
 In 2020, all newly recruited staff completed both the basic as well as the advanced RBM training within three months.

 Create dedicated staff position for Monitoring, Evaluation, Reporting and RBM staff within the Country Office UN Women Rwanda Country Office 2019/01 Completed The office has secured the services of a fully funded JPO from SIDA.

 Strengthen RBM capacity of Implementing Partners through targeted training activities.
-UN Women Rwanda Country Office and Implementing Partners 2023/06 Ongoing Based on observed and self-assessed capacity gaps, the UN Women Rwanda Country Office will continue to provide tailored RBM trainings to its Implementing Partners.
+UN Women Rwanda Country Office and Implementing Partners 2023/06 Overdue-Initiated Based on observed and self-assessed capacity gaps, the UN Women Rwanda Country Office will continue to provide tailored RBM trainings to its Implementing Partners.
 Trainings took place in 2016, 2017 and 2020.
 Implementing Partners’ strengthened RBM capacity will facilitate a consistent application of RBM principles throughout the entire programme cycle.
 One recurrent issue is the staff turnover which requires UN Women CO to keep training new project staff.
 In July 2020, UN Women Rwanda Country Office organised a tailored RBM training for Implementing Partners based on a needs survey prior to the training to enhance skills, strengthen existing planning, monitoring and reporting practices and capacities to enable desired results of programmes.
 The training was held between 20-23 July 2020 and had over 40 participants from UN Women and 17 implementing partner organisations.
 The CO will continue to strengthen the capacity of partner’s in RBM through online courses, trainings’ and support from staff to continuously improve programme monitoring and result-based reporting, as part of the AWP 2021.
 The partner quarterly report template generated as part of the annexes to PGAMS has guided partners towards result-based reporting.
 As the template is relatively new to many of the partners, the programme team effectively rolled it out to all IPs and are progressively seeing good results.

 Recommendation: Recommendation 3: The next Strategic Note should prioritise work across its triple mandate and its Development Results on social norm change to support gender equality and human rights.